 UW School of Medicine and Public Health Admissions

-Applicants to the University of Wisconsin School of Medicine and Public Health in Madison need to have earned a bachelor's degree from an accredited college or university before starting the MD Program.
+Applicants to the University of Wisconsin School of Medicine and Public Health (UWSMPH) in Madison need to have earned a bachelor's degree from an accredited college or university before starting the MD Program.
 Only outstanding undergraduate applicants will be considered without earning a bachelor's degree.

-The applicant is expected to take coursework that demonstrates the intellectual discipline and problem-solving skills necessary to be a successful medical student.
+Applicants are expected to take coursework that demonstrates the intellectual discipline and problem-solving skills necessary to be a successful medical student.
 In addition, specific courses are required before starting at the UW School of Medicine and Public Health so that students possess the appropriate knowledge base that allows them to learn at the fast pace they will encounter in medical school classes.
 These course requirements need not be completed prior to submitting your application but must be fulfilled by the time of matriculation.

 The UW School of Medicine and Public Health Admissions Committee values intellectual diversity among its applicants and does not necessarily value science courses (beyond those listed below) more than upper level courses in humanities, social sciences and other fields.
 Courses that improve communication skills or prepare students for the social, psychological and economic aspects of medical practice are all important.